nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
-The ZooKeep book is initialised with the initial state given in `data/zookeepbook.json`, and the `HistoryStack` consists of 2 stacks; the history stack and the redo stack, each in their respective initial states.
+The ZooKeep book is initialised with the initial state given in `data/zookeepbook.json`, and the `HistoryStack` consists of 2 stacks; the history stack and the redo stack, each in their respective initial states (*Figure 15*).

 ![RedoState0](images/RedoState0.png)

+*Figure 15: State of both stacks during initialization*

 Step 2.
 The user executes `add n/Harambe...` to add a new animal into the ZooKeep book.
-The `LogicManager` calls `Model#getZooKeepBook()` to retrieve the new state of the book and calls `HistoryStack#addToHistory(ReadOnlyZooKeepBook)` as per normal undo protocol.
+The `LogicManager` calls `Model#getZooKeepBook()` to retrieve the new state of the book and calls `HistoryStack#addToHistory(ReadOnlyZooKeepBook)` as per normal undo protocol (*Figure 16*).

 ![RedoState1](images/RedoState1.png)

+*Figure 16: State of both stacks after executing add command*

 Step 3.
 The user then executes `delete 567` which deletes the animal in the book with an ID of 567.
-Similar to step 2, `LogicManager` will call `Model#getZooKeepBook()` to retrieve the new state of the book and then calls `HistoryStack#addToHistory(ReadOnlyZooKeepBook)` to store this state into the history stack.
+Similar to step 2, `LogicManager` will call `Model#getZooKeepBook()` to retrieve the new state of the book and then calls `HistoryStack#addToHistory(ReadOnlyZooKeepBook)` to store this state into the history stack (*Figure 17*).

 ![RedoState2](images/RedoState2.png)

+*Figure 17: State of both stacks after executing delete command*

 Step 4.
 Now the user thinks that deleting that animal was a mistake and restores the previous state by executing `undo` (explained in the previous section).
-However, before the current state is deleted and replaced with the previous one, `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` is called to store the current state into the redo stack for further use.
+However, before the current state is deleted and replaced with the previous one, `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` is called to store the current state into the redo stack (*Figure 18*) for further use.

 ![RedoState3](images/RedoState3.png)

+*Figure 18: State of both stacks after executing undo command*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If `UndoCommand` is never executed, the
 redo stack will remain empty and calling `RedoCommand` will do nothing, since there are no future states recorded in